 First of all, I want to introduce you to the most used public transportation vehicles in Istanbul.
 In the following lines, I will explain how you can use vehicles such as Metro, Tram, Marmaray, Funicular and Ferry efficiently.
 You can also find images and maps related to these public transportation services in Istanbul.

 I uploaded the maps in low resolution so they wouldn’t slow down the page opening speed.
-However, you can immediately access the high resolution versions from the links under the maps.
-I also prepared printable PDF files for convenience.
+However, you can immediately access the high resolution and printable PDF versions of these maps under the relevant headings.
 I hope it will be useful to you.

 Avoiding Traffic in Istanbul